mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 ###### Customer review(E-solution)
-- As Monash(E-solution) has a strict requirements its service, a Customer review should be done at the before and end of each iteration to ensure the plan and product of each iteration meets the requirement for e-solution.
+- As Monash(E-solution) has a strict requirements its service, a Customer review should be done at the before and end of each milestone to ensure the plan and product of each milestone meets the requirement for e-solution.
-- If E-solution required to change the iteration planning, a Team representative review must be conduct to discuss and modify planning.
+- If E-solution required to change a requirement, a team representative review must be conduct to discuss and modify planning.
 After meeting is done, iteration should not be started before E-solution approve the new Customer review.

 ###### Regression testing
 - Regression testing will be done after all the bugs are fixed after an iteration, to ensure all bugs are fixed correctly and new bugs do not appear.